Last Updated on March 3, 2022

 Hey, hey friends!
 I have been DYING to share this project with you because it's one of those low-cost, high-impact projects that makes my heart happy!
+Making your own DIY wall decor is an incredible way to fill your blank walls without spending a fortune, and this project is a perfect example!
 We recently made these DIY custom wall decals for Attley's room and they are absolutely perfect.
 They are super colorful, which is so her–she has about 8 “favorite” colors.
 And the quote itself, from a Shel Silverstein poem, describes her upbeat, vibrant little soul so perfectly.
 I could go on and on, but you are probably here to learn how we made these custom wall decals for the DIY wall quote, so I'll get on with the tutorial :) This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won't cost you a penny more)!
 Click here to read my full disclosure policy.

 Custom Wall Decals for a DIY Wall Quote Tutorial

 - Vinyl (I used Cricut Vinyl in Flamingo)